KalyanK1234/CommunityBoard/README.md

 * [ ] Create a unique theme for events or resources relevant to a specific community.
 * [ ] Display at least 10 unique resources or events in a responsive card format

+The following **optional** functionality is completed:

+* [ ] Add buttons or links to a related resource on each card component.
+* [ ] Make the site responsive for both desktop and mobile formats

 ## Notes

 In the video walkthrough, both sample website and localhost website are shown.